ibm-security-verify/verify-sdk-ios/sdk/fido2/README.md

 # IBM Security Verify FIDO2™ SDK for iOS

-The FIDO2 component is a native implementation of attestation and assertion ceremonies.
+The Verify FIDO2 SDK is a native implementation of attestation and assertion ceremonies.
 Essentially providing the equivalent of WebAuthn's `navigator.credentials.create()` and `navigator.credentials.get()` for native mobile apps.
-The FIDO2 component supports custom certificate attestation and authenticator extensions.
+The Verify FIDO2 SDK supports custom certificate attestation and authenticator extensions.

 ## Example
-An [example](../../examples/fido2) application is available for the FIDO2 component.
+An [example](../../examples/fido2) application is available for the Verify FIDO2 SDK.

 ## Getting started